peerScholar Instructor Guide

 What can I use it for?

-You can use peerScholar to facilitate student peer assessment (aka peer review) assignments:
+You can use peerScholar to facilitate student peer assessment (i.e., peer review) assignments:

-• Managing work done in groups or by individuals and automating distribution of this work to peers
+• Managing the collection of individual or group work and automating the distribution of this work to peers

-• Seeing how students mark and offer feedback on their peers’ work
+• Seeing how students mark, evaluate, and offer feedback on their peers’ work

-• Having students evaluate the feedback they receive and/or resubmit a revised work, as the final phase of the assignment
+• Having students reflect on and evaluate their peers’ feedback and/or resubmit a revised work

 Catherine Rawn uses peerScholar to encourage peer-based learning in psychology